-We would always recommend a jacket fitted with armour, that means shoulder and elbow protectors at the very least.
-A back protector is a good idea too.
+We would always recommend a jacket fitted with armour, which means shoulder and elbow protectors at the very least.
+A back protector is a good idea, too.

 For all-year-round use it's also worth considering a jacket with a removable thermal liner and some form of venting.

-A very important piece of kit.
-We often cringe here at RideTo when we see people riding without them.
 What’s the first thing you instinctively do when you fall?
 Yep, put your hands out.
-Again, where and when you do most of your riding will determine what kind of glove to go for.
+Again, where and when you do most of your riding will determine what kind of gloves to go for.

-Having a waterproof glove is always useful, especially in Britain’s weather conditions.
-Look also for knuckle and scaphoid protection if possible.
+Having waterproof gloves is always useful, especially in our weather conditions.
+Look to get knuckle and scaphoid protection, too, if possible.

 As with any clothing, fit is key to use and comfort.
 Find a glove that fits close without being overly tight.
 Floppy fingers that are too long can affect your use of the motorcycle controls.

-A real key piece of clothing that can often be overlooked by new riders.
+This is a key piece of motorcycle clothing that can often be overlooked by new riders.
 We would always recommend a boot that covers the ankle.
 Many motorcycle training schools will insist on these for use in lessons.

 If you’re choosing a full textile kit, or buying gear that looks more casual, make sure it protects you from the elements and from injury.

-Thankfully these days there’s heaps of choice and you don’t need to break the bank to kit yourself out properly.
-Ride safe!
+These days there’s a heap of choice and you don’t need to break the bank to kit yourself out properly.